-The implants themselves are tiny titanium posts, which are surgically positioned into the jawbone where teeth are missing.
+The implants themselves are tiny titanium posts, which are surgically positioned and implanted into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes providing stable anchors for artificial replacement teeth.
 Once in place, they allow the dentist to mouth the replacement teeth onto them.

 Please call us for information about getting dental implants in the Inland Empire area: (909) 798-9950+

 The Surgical ProcedureFor most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
-You should be able to wear temporary dentures and eat a soft diet during this time.
+You should be able to wear temporary dentures and eat a soft diet during this time while your mouth heals.
 At the same time, your dentist is forming new replacement teeth.

-After the implant has bonded to the jawbone, the second phase begins.
+After the dental implant has bonded to the jawbone, the second phase begins.
 Dr. Punjabi will uncover the implants and attach small posts, which will act as anchors for the artificial teeth.
 These posts protrude through the gums.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.